-Devin Harvin is a resident of Baltimore, Maryland and current 1L at the Francis King Carey School of Law at The University of Maryland.
+Devin Harvin is a resident of Baltimore, Maryland and rising 2L at the Francis King Carey School of Law at The University of Maryland.
 An alum of Boston University, Devin focused his studies on history, political science, and African American studies.
 While at Boston University, Devin coordinated multiple community-building opportunities, serving as President of the student government, interning for the city of Boston and Broad Street Ministry.
 Devin is a believer in communities, and in each endeavor brings a desire to create meaningful relationships.

 William Wingo is a resident of Baltimore City, Maryland and a recent graduate of Stonehill College in Easton, MA.
 At Stonehill, he studied Marketing and was a starter on the Varsity Football team.
 William was diagnosed with Testicular Cancer in 2019, his final semester of college.
 Throughout his battle with cancer William highlights how the message of Beneficial Pain helped him persevere in times he was at his lowest.
 He believes the mission of Beneficial Pain can be a source of light for individuals facing any type of adversity.
 He hopes Beneficial Pain will represent a community where people share and embrace their pain but also use it to fuel their future success.

 Alexandra Parado is a student at Johns Hopkins University pursuing a master’s in organizational leadership.
 She resides in New Jersey and serves as an AmeriCorps member for a nonprofit in Trenton called, Arm in Arm.
 Alexandra is also a consultant for Butterfly Political Action Committee (PAC), a new organization that addresses hunger and poverty.
 The aim of her personal and professional life is to engage in the empowerment of underrepresented and vulnerable communities.
 Her experience working with non-profits has given her a deep appreciation of how nonprofits seek to improve lives—which she believes starts in your community.